jinghuazhao/FM-pipeline/README.md

  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

-Given these, one can do away with Stata and work on a text version SNPinfo.txt.
+Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.

 Optionally, specification of file containing sample to be excluded from the reference panel is also indicated.